AshParker19/42_minishell/docs/documentation.md

 </h2>

 On startup the program will initialize the [:book:`t_mbox`](#t_mbox) struct.
 This struct contains all the information needed for the program to work.
 It is passed as an argument to most of the functions.\

-The following steps are executed during initialization:
+**The following steps are executed during initialization:**
 - creating a linked list for the [:book:environment variables](#environment-variables)
 - creating an array for the [:book:builtin commands](#builtin-commands) to connect the command name with the function pointer
 - seting the  [:book:signal status](#signals) to `SIG_STATE_MAIN`
 - setting the [:book:exit status](#exit-status) to `0`
 - setting the [:book:info mode](#info-mode) to `false` (or `true` if the argument `-i`, `--info` is provided)
 - initializing all other filedescriptors and variables to `-1`, `0` or `NULL`
-- displaying the promt and start reading the input
+- displaying the promt `frankenshell--> `
+- starting to read the input

 ---